Anglican Province of Abuja

 The Abuja Province is one of the 14 ecclesiastical provinces of the Church of Nigeria.
 It is one of the original 10 provinces, created when the current division was adopted in 2002, due to the huge dimension and growth of the Church of Nigeria.
 His headquarters are located in Abuja.
-The diocese comprises 17 dioceses, 96 archdeaconries and 476 parishes.
+The province comprises 17 dioceses, 96 archdeaconries and at least 476 parishes.
 The first archbishop and bishop of the Diocese of Abuja was Peter Akinola, from 2002 to 2010.
 He was succeeded by Nicholas Okoh, who also held office as bishop of the Diocese of Abuja from 25 March 2010 to 25 March 2020.
-The current archbishop is Henry Ndukuba.
+The current archbishop is the Right Rev. Henry Ndukuba.
 He was installed on 25 March 2020.